dungba88/xblog/README.md

 # xblog
-A simple blogging platform, focused on reading at front-end and writing at back-end
+A simple blogging platform, focused on reading at front-end and writing at back-end..
+Written in Java